AmoghVardhan/Sentiment-Based-Product-Recommendation-System/README.md

 python app.py
 ```

-### Model Training
+### Model Training & Evaluation

-The system includes pre-trained models, but you can retrain them using the Jupyter notebook:
+The system includes pre-trained models, but you can explore the complete model development process using the Jupyter notebook:

 ```bash
 jupyter notebook Final_sentiment_based_product_recommendation_system.ipynb
 ```

+**The notebook includes:**
+- Data preprocessing and cleaning
+- Feature extraction (BOW, TF-IDF, Word2Vec)
+- Comprehensive model evaluation (5 ML algorithms)
+- Hyperparameter tuning with GridSearchCV
+- Cross-validation and performance analysis
+- Recommendation system development and comparison
+- Model selection using multiple criteria

 ⭐ **Star this repository if you found it helpful!**